 Since writing about my experience, I have met with my friend and talked it out.
 He was shocked.
 He was upset about the words I used.
 He was upset at being portrayed as an assailant.
 He felt vulnerable.
 He was hurt.
 I listened as he shared with me his memories and his perspective of that night and of our relationship.
 He recalls things differently than I do.
 And I believe him.
 I believe that he did not mean to hurt me that night.
 I believe that he thought a sexual relationship between us was consensual because of how he felt about me and about our relationship.
-We both remembered that he stopped as soon as I asked him to.
+We both remembered that he stopped as soon as I was able to.

 I also believe that he did not mean to cause me shame that lasted for all these years.
 He explained that he had felt rejected and ashamed and that the bill he sent was sent for another reason altogether.
 It was a reaction to his pain after he found out that I had kissed another boy.
 We were two kids who had both been hurt and I very much believe that he was sorry for his behavior then.
 I do believe that he is sorry now.
 I know I am sorry I hurt him.